keep-network/tbtc-v2/typescript/api-reference/classes/ArbitrumL2TBTCToken.md

-# Class: BaseL2TBTCToken
+# Class: ArbitrumL2TBTCToken

-Implementation of the Base L2TBTCToken handle.
+Implementation of the Arbitrum L2TBTCToken handle.

 **`See`**